pxl0912/pxl0912.github.io/_pages/teaching.md

 author_profile: true
 ---

-I teach both undergraduate and graduate courses for CS and non-CS students.
-I have several topics for Final Year Projects in HPC and cloud computing.
-Please contact me if you are interested.
+I teach undergraduate courses for CE students.
+I have several topics on Reconfigurable Intelligent Surface and mesh networking final year design.
+If you are interested, please contact me.

 Curriculum and Course Development
 ---